Teaching

 Teaching Philosphy:

-Black feminist teaching requires the creation of a living learning community where all members are responsible for co-curating a lively discussion.
-I accomplish this in class discussions by using peer teaching, small group discussions, and student-led debates.
+My pedagogy is rooted in Black feminism, social transformation, and Trans Studies.
+Black feminist teaching creates a living learning community where all members have a role in co-curating a lively discussion.
+I accomplish this in my classroom by using peer teaching, small group discussions, and student-led debates.
 Assignments in my courses heavily depend upon developing my student rhetorical facilities through writing and in-class presentations.
 I push my students to engage their ideas through developing the written voice.
 I pair this emphasis on writing by engaging digital scholarship.
-In previous courses I have used both micro-blogging websites and editing Wikipedia assignments as a key part of student's grade.
-I encourage my students to devise new arguments with class materials to weigh-in on contemporary social issues.
-I push my students to synthesize pop-culture, canonical feminist theory, and historical evidence in presenting compelling arguments.
-In my courses, I expand for many of my students what ‘counts’ as academic objects of study, I have found this approach empowers my student to approach writing as a necessary part of reflection about critical issues.
+For example, in previous courses I have used both micro-blogging websites and Wikipedia assignments as a key part of student's grade.
+These assignments encourage my students to devise new arguments with class materials to weigh-in on contemporary social issues.
+During these assessments, my students synthesize pop-culture, canonical feminist theory, and historical evidence to present compelling arguments.
+I expand for my students what ‘counts’ as academic objects of study, I have found this approach empowers my student to approach writing as a necessary part of reflection about critical issues.

-The belief in education as a tool for transformation organizes my pedagogy in and beyond the courses I teach.
 To become a more dynamic teacher I often revise and reflect on my teaching strategies.
-I keep detailed notes, often revise my syllabi, and re-evaluate the texts and real-world examples I use in the classroom.
-My ability to value feedback from students and learn from them ensures that every time I teach the class has taken on a slightly different iteration.
-As a Black feminist teacher, I remain deeply engaged in history to meet the mandate of the present and that begins with a deep investment in my students.
+I keep detailed notes, revise my syllabi, and re-evaluate the texts and real-world examples I use in the classroom every time I teach.
+My ability to learn and value from my students feedback ensures that every seminar has its own dynamic iteration.
+As a Black feminist teacher, I remain deeply engaged in history to meet the mandate of the present and that begins with a deep and unabiding investment in my students.